PacktPublishing/Building-Cross-Platform-GUI-Applications-with-Fyne/README.md

 ## Corrections

+* In Chapter 7 references to `ThemeColourName` should read `ThemeColorName`

-In the first edition of this book the import path for fyne is listed as `fyne.io/fyne`.
+Additionally, in the first edition of this book the import path for fyne is listed as `fyne.io/fyne`.
 However since the January release of v2.0.0 the imports should be `fyne.io/fyne/v2`.
 For example, on page 49 the line:

 ```go